DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-ITEM-CREATION-WIZARD/PROCESSES/Managing-item-statuses.md

 ## Updating based on stock-on-hand rules

-[Automatic status change rules](../SETUP/ITEM-SETUP/Automatic-status-change-rules.md) can be setup to update the item status based on certain events.
+[Automatic status change rules](../SETUP/ITEM-SETUP/Automatic-status-change-rules.md) can be set up to update the item status based on certain events.
 For example, a status that indicates a low level of inventory can be updated to a discontinued status once the stock on hand becomes zero.
 The periodic job can be accessed from **Item creation > Periodic tasks > Item status > Automatic status update**.

 #### Automatic status update
 1. Using the filter, select the *status* being updated from and the *event* being used